wp-plugins/wp-user-avatar/readme.txt

 Yes, but only users that have <code>upload_files</code> capability can choose their own WP User Avatar image.

-= Will WP User Avatar work with WordPress Multisite? =

-Yes, however, each site has its own avatar settings.
-If you set a WP User Avatar image on one site, you have to set it again for different sites in your network.

 = How can I see which users have an avatar? =

 For Administrators, WP User Avatar adds a column with avatar thumbnails to your Users list table.
 If "Show Avatars" is enabled in your Discussion settings, you will see avatars to the left of each username instead of in a new column.